GadgetSeed/gadgetseed/README.md

    sudo openocd -f /usr/share/openocd/scripts/board/st_nucleo_l1.cfg
    ```

-   openocd remains operational.
+   openocd will remain working.

 1. Start the serial terminal

-   Open the terminal for the serial terminal and run the following command:
+   Open a terminal for the serial terminal and execute the following command.

-   ### When to use picocom
+   ### When using picocom

    ```sh
    sudo picocom -l /dev/ttyACM0 -b 115200
    ```

-   ### When to use cu
+   ### When using cu

    ```sh
    sudo cu -l /dev/ttyACM0 -s 115200